virtua10ne/wannabe_devops/README.md

 # commit changes from staging area
 git commit -m "Message to commit with"
+# add and commit something into the last (HEAD) commit
+git commit --amend -m "New commit message"
+# or without new -m "essage"
+git commit --amend --no-edit

 # for the first time: push local commit to master branch of origin repo
 git push -u origin master